gvre/skeletos/README.md

 # Skeletos - A Node.js, Express, TypeScript project skeleton

 This is a skeleton project for building applications using Node.js, Express, and TypeScript.
-It comes pre-configured with essential tools and libraries, including TypeScript, ESLint, Prettier, Jest, and Docker, to help you get started quickly and maintain code quality.
+It comes pre-configured with essential tools and libraries, including TypeScript, ESLint, Prettier, Vitest, and Docker, to help you get started quickly and maintain code quality.

 ## Table of Contents